Gnosder/Gaming/Session1.md

 XP 9    Loot Breaker's Kit, Ledger, Wand of Magic Missile (he'll use it every round until it breaks)

 ## Items
-Spell Steel - Advanced magical componenet, 10x the value of steel Shield Plate - A peice of spell steel with a rune of warding in it.
+Spell Steel - Advanced magical componenet, 10x the value of steel and half the weight Shield Plate - A peice of spell steel with a rune of warding in it.
 The plate floats around the user and tries to block incomming attacks.
 It grants +1 AC and can be used once to fully negate a hit, this destroys the plate and damages the rune.
 The rune itself may be removed and added to armor or a shield which gives it a magic +1 bonus.
 Only Lightborn may use runes.

 Quests: